luispauloml/pstow/README.md

 directory where the package is located and use `Set-PStow` or the alias `pstow`.
-However, unless otherwise told to do differently, `stow` creates links in the parent directory of the current working directory, while for PStow the destination where the links will be created always needs to be passed as a parameter.
+However, unless otherwise told to do differently, `stow` creates links in the parent directory of the current working directory, while for PStow there is no default behaviour, and you need to pass either the destination or a configuration file as a parameter.
+If you want to use a configuration file, you can either set a JSON file named `config.pstow` in current working directory or pass the path to such a file.

 As an example, suppose one wants to use PStow to setup symbolic links for their configuration of GNU Emacs in Windows.
 The first step is to